 Cold weather brings damage to the hose.
 If there is any water left in the hose, water can be freeze due to severe cold weather.
 Water expands in freezing conditions resulting in stretching and weakening the material of the tube.
 So, please don’t do this worst thing with a hose by leaving out in cold weather.

 The great ways of storing hose can be in a garage or basement where cold elements can’t affect.

 A gardener needs to deal with so many tools and few are must be sharp.
 Hosepipe may get damaged in contact with sharp tools.
 You need to keep the hose from the sharp tools.
 Keep your eye on your hose lying on the ground so that a lawnmower does not run over the hose.

 When your work is done with hose, coil your hose properly either by hand or with a hose reel.
 If you notice any kinks in the tube, re-roll it immediately to prevent splitting.
 You can get rid of tension from twisting or fracturing or leaking hose if you can keep your hose coiled on the reel correctly.

 Save the hose from kinking:

-Most cases, kinking leads to the material flexing too much resulting tearing or splitting the hose.
+In most cases, kinking leads to the material flexing too much resulting in tearing or splitting the hose.
 Finally, it ends up with a hole in the tube.

 Usually kinks mature when a hose becomes twisted.
 To make kinks free, untwist a tube by laying it out as straight as possible with stretching the hose.